Corazon0112/Sarcasm-Predictor/README.md

 1. Joshi, Aditya, et al. "Automatic Sarcasm Detection: A Survey."
 ArXiv.org, 2016.
 2. Karmaker, Subrata.
 "Sarcasm Detection on Reddit Using Classical Machine Learning and Feature Engineering."
 ArXiv.org, 2025.

-**Note**: This model does not use transformer architectures (BERT, GPT, RoBERTa) as per assignment constraints.
+**Note**: This model does not use transformer architectures (BERT, GPT, RoBERTa).
 It demonstrates that traditional machine learning with thoughtful feature engineering can achieve strong performance on NLP tasks.